TheGodOfPie/Supernova-Repo/README.md

 - Lottery, Bingo, Uno, and more games.
 - Moderation Commands such as Shadowban and Permaban/lock
 - A Card System (PSGO) made by fender, Nineage, and naten2006
-- Tour elo and Buck earnings in the ladder (coming soon)
+- Tour elo and Buck earnings in the ladder.

 ## Quick Start